Updated November 12:

 Stay tuned for information about the US release of the film tomorrow (Saturday) from one of the producers of the film.

 We are so excited that this film is generating such positive reviews and viewer responses and we cannot wait to see it here in America!
 The response in London at the BFI London Film Festival was uniformly positive.
 The UK premiere is set for December 7.

 Screen Anarchy, one of my favorite film websites, has finally noticed this film:

 If, like me, you find yourself helplessly drawn to anything Charlotte Rampling does, then the trailer for I, Anna will surely whet your cinematic appetite.
 Featuring a vulnerable, enigmatic Rampling in the lead role it’s a psychological thriller with a stellar supporting cast including Gabriel Byrne, Eddie Marsan, Hayley Atwell and Honor Blackman.
 It’s also directed by Rampling’s own son, Barnaby Southcombe, and recently played to appreciative London Film Festival crowds.

 If, like us, you find yourself helplessly drawn to anything Gabriel Byrne does, then seeing this film on the big screen will certainly make you happy!
 And if you are in the United States, it looks like that might be happening.

-Here are some fairly small screenshots from the trailer to help you while you wait:
+Here are some fairly small screenshots from the trailer in a slideshow to help you while you wait: